Champion Braves open camp with Acuña, Morton but no Freeman

 Big leaguers filed into camps across Florida and Arizona on Sunday for the first official day of spring training following a 99-day lockout.
 Fans rejoiced over sights familiar and new – Astros ace Justin Verlander returning from injury, All-Star Marcus Semien fielding grounders in Rangers red and blue.

-It’s been over a decade since Freeman wasn’t in Atlanta’s camp, but the 2020 NL MVP remains a free agent — one reportedly being courted by the big-money Yankees and Dodgers.
+It’s been over a decade since Freeman wasn’t in Atlanta’s camp, but the 2020 NL MVP remains a free agent – one reportedly being courted by the big-money Dodgers and Yankees.
+New York made its first post-lockout move, acquiring former AL MVP Josh Donaldson and Isiah Kiner-Falefa from Minnesota for catcher Gary Sanchez and third baseman Gio Urshela.

 Snitker texted Freeman shortly after the firewall preventing management from speaking with players dropped at the end of the lockout Thursday.
 He’s unsure what his former first baseman will do, and didn’t ask.
 He just wanted to speak to an old friend.